- Chapter 1: 5 Best Case Practices for Your Online Store Navigation

 The left sidebar on Amazon allows you to filter and narrow down your search results.
 As you can see, you have many options from which you can choose.
 And because Amazon is a marketplace, filtering by the brand is a must.
 Not having to scroll through everything and scrape out every little detail is what gives that extra boost to your UX and UI.

 Scott Bikes is well-known for its large category of professional bikes ranging from mountain to urban city bikes.
 A bike for everyone.
 From their filtering menu, you can easily find the bike of your choice without having to spend countless hours trying to figure everything out.

 Dealing with Product Filtering in WooCommerce

 Using WooCommerce for your online store automatically implies that the product filtering is tightly linked to your product attributes.
 Don’t worry, it sounds confusing, but we’ll get there soon.

 Upon assigning attributes to products, your customers will be able to use them as a filtering method.
 This filtering process is often done by WooCommerce widgets that enable users to filter the items and goods they’re searching for.

 So let’s dig deeper and find out how you can add product attributes to your online store. 👇

-Assume you have a t-shirt that comes in different aspects such as a regular circle neck, a v-neck, and a u-neck.
+Assume you have a t-shirt that comes in different aspects, such as a regular circle neck, a v-neck, and a u-neck.
 Or maybe a t-shirt that comes in various colors.
 You want your customers to be able to choose the style that works best for them.
 The only way to accomplish this is by defining attributes.
-The first thing you need to do is go to your WordPress Dashboard → Products → Attributes.
+So the first thing you need to do is go to your WordPress Dashboard → Products → Attributes.